Lydia Bannister, Swing & Dance Captain, Andrew Lloyd Webber’s Cinderella, Gillian Lynne Theatre

 I think it’s just… the community.
-I feel like in terms of like the company, we all support each other through everything on stage and off stage.
+I feel like in terms of the company, we all support each other through everything on stage and off stage.
 And that community was just so non-existent, overlooked, it was so sad, it was so sad.
-So, to be back, that’s what that’s what we missed, the community.
+So, to be back, that’s what we missed – the community.

 What is it that you like the most about working in theatre?

 Telling stories.
 Seeing the little girls dressed up as Cinderella, just screaming at you.
 It’s those moments.

 Caleb Roberts, Prince Charming, Andrew Lloyd Webber’s Cinderella, Gillian Lynne Theatre

 What was your journey like from theatres closing to reopening?